Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : PFL with Shareable Bases

-\textbf{Coordinate descent for the combination coefficients and bases.} Within each round, we propose to first update $\valpha$ (for multiple SGD steps) while freezing $\sV$, and then update $\sV$ (for multiple SGD steps) while freezing $\valpha$.
-We note that at the beginning of each round of local training, $\vv_k \cdot \nabla_{\vtheta} \sL_m(\vtheta)$ is not necessarily positive.
+\textbf{Coordinate descent for the combination coefficients and bases.} Based on the analysis, to prevent the collapse problem, $\valpha$ and $\sV$ should not be updated at the same time.
+We propose to first update $\valpha$ while freezing $\sV$ and then update $\sV$ while freezing $\valpha$, each for multiple SGD steps, within every local training round.
+We note that at the beginning of each round of local training, $\vv_k \cdot \nabla_{\vtheta} \sL_m(\vtheta)$ is not necessarily negative.
 Updating $\valpha$ with frozen $\sV$ thus could potentially enlarge the difference among elements in $\valpha$: forcing the personalized model to attend to a subset of bases.
-After we start to update $\sV$, we freeze $\valpha$ to prevent the collapse problem.

 \textbf{Sharpening combination coefficients.} Since $\valpha[k]\geq0$, updating $\vv_k$ locally with $\nabla_{\vv_k} \sL_m(\valpha, \sV)$ would inevitably increase the cosine similarity between basis models.
 The exception is when some bases get $0$ gradients, \ie, $\valpha[k]=0$.
 We therefore propose to \emph{artificially} and \emph{temporally} enforce this while calculating $\nabla_{\vv_k} \sL_m(\valpha, \sV)$.
 We implement $\valpha$ by learning $\vpsi\in\R^K$ and reparameterizing it via a softmax function sharpened with a temperature $0<\tau\leq 1$ as $\valpha[k]=\frac{\exp{(\vpsi[k]/\tau})}{\sum_{k'} \exp{(\vpsi[k']/\tau})}$.